 - 200 g granulated sugar

 - 3 large eggs (approx. 150 g), room temperature

 - 60 g heavy cream room temperature

-- seeds scraped from 1 vanilla bean or 2 tsp vanilla bean paste
+- seeds scraped from 1 vanilla bean or 2 teaspoon vanilla bean paste

 - 15 g lemon juice